Meghan Markle Picks Gayle King As Only American Reporter To Cover Baby Debut

 King later reported on CBS This Morning of the event that “a good time was had by all.”

 The veteran newswoman was asked what she gave Baby Sussex to which she quipped, as reported by Harper’s Bazaar, “If I told you, you know, I’d have to kill you.

-I think I got something I think is very nice.”
+“I think I got something I think is very nice,” King added.

-Prince Harry and Meghan Markle welcomed their son, temporarily called baby Sussex until the duo formally announces his name, on Monday morning at 5.26am weighing 7lb 3oz.
+Prince Harry and Meghan Markle welcomed their son, temporarily called Baby Sussex until the duo formally announces his name, on Monday morning at 5.26am, weighing seven pounds and three ounces.
 The couple will celebrate their first anniversary on May 19.